svetlannnka/test-automation-example/README.md

 - most common webDriver Exceptions
 - PageObjects

-#### How to run:
+### How to:

 **Installation.**
 Running tests locally requires you to have browser drivers installed on your machine.
 For more details, check out [Selenuim and Python: drivers and installation](https://pypi.python.org/pypi/selenium).

-For test execution you need to have Application Under Test installed locally, it can be downloaded here: [LiteCart E-commerce Platform](https://www.litecart.net/download)
+For test execution you need to have AUT installed locally, it can be downloaded here: [LiteCart E-commerce Platform](https://www.litecart.net/download).
 If you do not have local server, you can use a free solution from [MAMP](https://www.mamp.info/en/).

 **To run the tests** - run any *test.py file.
-Each file contains full steps for each actomates test scenario.
+Each file contains full steps for each automated test scenario.

 To check out **PageObject implementation**, run _tests/productcart_test.py_.
 It will initialize app class (_application.py_) that contains references to page classes.